lit/lit/dev-docs/design/how-lit-html-works.md

 Source: [the `_$getTemplate` method which contains and caches the **Prepare** phase](https://github.com/lit/lit/blob/5659f6eec2894f1534be1a367c8c93427d387a1a/packages/lit-html/src/lit-html.ts#L1562-L1568).

-When a unique `TemplateResult` is rendered for the very first time on the page it must be prepared.
+When a unique `html` tagged template literal is rendered for the very first time on the page it must be prepared.
 The end result of the preparation phase is an instance of the Lit `Template` class that contains a `<template>` element and list of metadata objects (called `TemplatePart`s) storing where the dynamic JavaScript values should be set on the DOM.
 This Lit `Template` object is cached by the `TemplateResult`'s unique `strings` template strings array so this phase is skipped if a `TemplateResult` from the same tagged template literal is ever encountered again.

 The prepare phase only looks at the `TemplateResult`'s static strings, not the dynamic values, and so will only be run once for each unique tagged template literal in the source code.